aufartirta/aufartirta/README.md

 I am a Data Analyst with a background in health informatics, life science, and medicine.
 - 🔭 I am looking for an opportunity to leverage and contribute my skills in data-driven decision-making processes to create meaningful impacts.
 - 📫 How to reach me: [Email](mailto:aufar.tirta.f@gmail.com) | [LinkedIn](https://www.linkedin.com/in/aufartirta/) | [Portfolio](https://www.datascienceportfol.io/aufartirta)
+- 💻 I am proficient in SQL, Python, Microsoft Excel, and Tableau.